MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 ## Approvals e-signature integration

-E-signature approvals created from the Approvals app are stored in the selected provider's cloud environment.
-For further information about storage around the e-signature agreement, view the selected provider's storage documentation.

-To use the Approvals app e-signature feature, you need the following items:

-- License for the specific e-signature provider you're choosing to use.
-In order to obtain a license for your organization, you'll need to go to the provider’s site.
+To use the Approvals app e-signature feature, you need a license for the specific e-signature provider that you want to use.
+To obtain a license for your organization, you'll need to go to the provider’s site.

-For the Approvals e-signature functionality, third-party signature partners will appear in the Teams Approvals app by default.
-You can disable specific e-signature providers by accessing app settings in the Teams admin center.

-1. In the Teams admin center, under **Manage apps**, select the **Approvals app** and choose **Settings**.
+### Enable or disable eSignature providers

-2. Each e-signature provider has a toggle next to it that is in the on position (right) by default.
-Slide the toggle to the left to disable a specific e-signature provider.
-If a Teams admin disables a provider, end users won't see the provider when creating an approval.
-End users will also be unable to view any e-signature requests that were made with that provider.
+You can use the Teams admin center to control which third-party e-signature providers are available to your users in the Approvals app.
+By default, e-signature providers are enabled in the Approvals app.
+When you disable an e-signature provider, your users won't have access to that provider when they create approvals.
+Your users also won't be able to view e-signature requests that were created using that provider.

+1. In the left navigation of the Teams admin center, go to **Teams apps** > **Manage apps**.
+2. Search for the Approvals app, and then select it.
+3. Go to the **Settings** tab, and then do one or more of the following:

+    - To enable or disable Adobe Sign, switch the toggle to **On** or **Off**.
+    - To enable or disable DocuSign, switch the toggle to **On** or **Off**.

-E-signature Approvals created from the Approvals App are stored in the selected provider’s cloud.
-You will therefore need to go to the provider's site in order to export any data about e-signatures.
-Refer to the provider's documentation about export and retention of these agreements.
+E-signature approvals created from the Approvals app are stored in the provider's cloud environment.
+To export data about e-signatures, you'll need to go to the provider's site.
+For more information about storage and retention of e-signature agreements, see the provider's documentation.